 We have designed the Four Strengths to help NHS finance teams develop the skills they need for the challenges ahead.
 They are the four capabilities that the Finance Leadership Council believe everybody working in NHS finance should be able to demonstrate.

-The Four Strengths and our suggested approach to using them, can be found in the attached documents.
+The Four Strengths Framework and our suggested approach to using them, can be found in the below documents.
 We are sure that they will prove to be a useful tool for all finance teams across the country.